Author: David

 • Expose our WordPress service to the world using labels and custom domain names

-As you can see, deploying service on levv is very easy and secure by design.
+As you can see, deploying applications on levv is very easy and secure by design.

 If you find this article helpful, or if you have any questions related to deploying your applications on levv cloud, feel free to drop me a line in the comments below!